-- As per JICA report of 2011, assessed NRW was 64.80% in year 2010-11 and JICA had proposed to subdivide entire DJB network into a total 1010 DMAs (of size 1500- 2000 connections) to improve the system & reduce NRW.
+- 14.1 As per JICA report of 2011, assessed NRW was 64.80% in year 2010-11 and JICA had proposed to subdivide entire DJB network into a total 1010 DMAs (of size 1500-2000 connections) to improve the system & reduce NRW.
 DJB is now moving ahead in implementing the DMAs works in entire DJB network comprising of 1010 DMAs as per JICA report.
 Status of same is as under: - Improvement works including creations of DMAs & reduction of NRW are in progress in 3 PPP areas of Malviya Nagar, Nagloi and Mehrauli/Vasant Vihar areas comprising 82 DMAs as per JICA.
 All 9 DMAs in Malviya Nagar, 5 DMAs in Nangloi and 1 DMA in Vasant Vihar have been completed and further works are in progress.
-NRW in Malviya Nagar PPP area reduced from 67% to 35%, Nangloi from 79% to 55%, Vasant Vihar from 24% to 8%. - DJB started in-house Phase-I of DMAs creation in 2016 and 33 (restructured 39) DMAs were taken up, which were further increased to 96 (restructured 102) DMAs. - 170 DMAs in Chandrawal & 256 DMAs in Wazirabad WTPS command areas are planned in JICA & ADB funded projects respectively. - Consultancy services to create DMAs in remaining areas to cover entire DJB network have been awarded and consultancy period is 15 months.
+NRW in Malviya Nagar PPP area reduced from 67% to 36%, Nangloi from 79% to 62%, Vasant Vihar from 24% to 8%. - DJB started in-house Phase-I of DMAs creation in 2016 and 33 (restructured 39) DMAs were taken up, which were further increased to 96 (restructured 102) DMAs. - 170 DMAs in Chandrawal & 160 DMAs in Wazirabad WTPS command areas are planned in JICA & ADB funded projects respectively. - Consultancy services to create DMAs in remaining areas to cover entire DJB network have been awarded and consultancy period is 15 months.
 Scope of consultancy work include survey, verify the existing network/infrastructure, asses the UGR wise NRW and submit the UGRs wise DPR with rehabilitation estimates/capital works for reduction of NRW in Delhi.
-Though, the preparation of DPR of all the UGRs in a circle will take 15 months completion period but consultant will be asked to submit UGR wise reports in phased manners so that capital works can also be planned /executed simultaneously on priority. - 8.2 Delhi Jal Board has initiated projects of installation of flow meters for water auditing.
-Delhi Jal Board is installing about 3308 nos. bulk flow meters in the primary and secondary system, which comprises of sizes of 100 mm dia to 1500 mm dia.
-About 3163 nos. flow meters have been installed.
-One
+Though, the preparation of DPR of all the UGRs in a circle will take 15 months completion period but consultant will be asked to submit UGR wise reports in phased manners so that capital works can also be planned /executed simultaneously on priority. - 14.2 Assessment of water distribution losses through proper water accounting and auditing system has been given top priority by DJB.
+Delhi Jal Board has started a comprehensive programme for installation of bulk meters at all water treatment plants and about 302 bulk meters have already been installed.
+Delhi Jal Board has also decided to install bulk meters on all distribution mains, underground reservoirs and booster pumping stations for correct measurement of water supply from these points upto different localities/consumer points.